-There are a variety of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you make sure one large piece of the puzzle is covered so that your home’s air is helping, not worsening, your allergies.
+There are a host of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you make sure one large piece of the puzzle is covered so that your home’s air is helping, not worsening, your allergies.

 1) Investigate the types of air filtration systems

 Whole-home air cleaners and air filtration systems come in a host of shapes, sizes and technologies.
-Considered top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best choice for the most severe allergy sufferers and asthmatic residents.
+Touted as top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best choice for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good choice for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

 One of the more common household microbes that stir up respiratory problems is typically the result of excessive humidity and mold.
-If your home is too humid it can become the preferred environment for microbes to grow and thrive, potentially causing a host of structural problems as well as respiratory problems.
-On the other side, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other issues.
+If your home is too humid it can become the preferred environment for microbes to grow and thrive, possibly causing a host of structural problems as well as respiratory problems.
+On the other side, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other problems.
 Lucky for you, a great solution for lowering humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the ideal solution.

 3) Keep pollen outside of your home